emdash/brainbox/manual.md

 ### Real-time Visualizations

 	gtd follow is_active dot all | dot -Tx11 &
-	gtd inbox choose into --replace target
+	gtd inbox choose into target
-	gtd is_active choose into --replace source
+	gtd is_active choose into source
 	gtd link subtask source target

 You can combine a live query with visualization to observe real-time